-Mask shortage hits home: One Minnesota nurse's story of looking for protective masks
+Mask shortage hits home: One nurse's story of looking for protective masks

 In recent days, Spike has thought about not going to work to protect herself and her family.
 But for her, nursing is a calling — the only job she’s wanted to do since she was a young girl — and she loves her work and colleagues.

 She grew up chronically ill in New Hope.
-A disorder called cyclic vomiting syndrome started at age five, and was at its worst between nine and 12, keeping her in the hospital for months at a time.
+A disorder called cyclic vomiting syndrome started at age 5, and was at its worst between age 9 and 12, keeping her hospitalized for months at a time.
 She was fed through a tube.
 The family traveled all over the Midwest to get a diagnosis.
-During that time, she had mean nurses, and she had good nurses.
+During that time, she had mean nurses and she had good nurses.

 “And ever since I was 9 years old, I wanted to be a nurse, because I wanted to be one of the good ones,” she said.

 Spike has read about health care workers in China who died from the virus because they weren’t protected.
-She’s read about American health care workers who’ve been infected.
-When she’s gone to work this week, she’s felt it in her chest: Anxiety, and fear.
+She’s read about American health care workers who have been infected.
+When she’s gone to work this week, she’s felt it in her chest: anxiety, and fear.
 She’s angry at a lack of forethought and planning — by the government, by the health care industry — to not have a larger stockpile.
 She’s most worried about exposing her family to the virus.
-Spike signed up to be a nurse, her family did not.
+Spike signed up to be a nurse, she said; her family did not.

-But still, on Saturday morning, she’ll get in her car with her personal mask stockpile, drive to St. Paul and walk into the COVID-19 unit for her 7 a.m. shift.
+But still, on Saturday morning, she’ll get in her car with her mask stockpile, drive to St. Paul and walk into the COVID-19 unit for her 7 a.m. shift.

 “There’s a sense of duty, a sense of guilt when you’re not there,” Spike said.
 “We take an oath to do good and take care of people, and I will honor that, whether I’m covered or not.
 Because that’s the only thing I know how to do.”